GAurav7829/homework-infosys/README.md

 # homework-infosys

+## Assignment Description
+A retailer offers a rewards program to its customer, awarding points based on each recorded purchase.

+> Flow to start services
 - start api-service
 - start retailer-service
 - start customer-service

 # Eureka Server
-http://localhost:8761/
+> API gateway for Customer and Retailer Service http://localhost:8761/

 # retailer - product - endpoints